LUMI Sweden Allocations

 Calls för LUMI Sweden allocations are issued bi-annually by SNIC.
-The allocation periods start 1 July and 1 January for a 6- or 12-month period.
+The allocation periods start 1 July and 1 January for a 6- month period.
 The Current call is open from 8 September through 15 October 2021 at 15:00 CEST.
-The next call for LUMI Sweden is scheduled for the autumn of 2021.
+The next call for LUMI Sweden is scheduled for the spring of 2022.

-During the first call, LUMI Sweden Spring 2021, the procedure will be similar to SNIC Large Spring 2021 where applicable.
+During the call LUMI Sweden Fall 2021, the procedure will be similar to SNIC Large where applicable.
 Please refer to the requirements for Large.
 The LUMI Sweden round will be further developed for future calls.
-For the first call, LUMI Sweden Spring 2021, the allocation period is limited to 2021, i.e. from when the resource is made available through 31 December 2021.
-It is allowed to apply for SNIC Large Spring 2021 and LUMI Sweden Spring 2021 simultaneously, and allocations in both rounds may be granted.
+For the call LUMI Sweden Fall 2021, the allocation period is limited to 2022H1.
+It is allowed to apply for SNIC Large and LUMI Sweden simultaneously, and allocations in both rounds may be granted.
 Your are strongly encouraged to also apply for the JU part of EuroHPC.

 In addition to the eligibility requirements for SNIC Large, experience from SNIC Large, PRACE, or similar is required in order to be eligible for allocations in this round.